wyp1125/SeqEnhDL/README.md

 11) **code_seq.pl**
 Transform DNA sequences (flattened fasta files) to kmer fold changes for deep learning, based on provided kmer dictionaries.
 12) **paral_code_seq*.pl**
-Wrapper to run code_seq.pl
+Wrapper to run code_seq.pl.
 13) **random_selection.py**
-Randomly select a pre-defined proportion of samples from feature files
+Randomly select a pre-defined proportion of samples from feature files.

 ### Enhancer classifiers
 1) **enhancer_clsr_keras.py**
-Train and test an RNN model of enhancer classifier
+Train and test an RNN model of enhancer classifier.
 3) **multi_ml_enhancer.py**
-Train and test an enhancer classifier using a conventional machine learning model
+Train and test an enhancer classifier using a conventional machine learning model.
 4) **linearSVM_enhancer.py**
-Train and test a linear SVM enhancer classifier
+Train and test a linear SVM enhancer classifier.

 ## Input data
-Testing data can be download from http://www.bdxconsult.com/SeqEnhRNN
+Testing data can be download from http://www.bdxconsult.com/SeqEnhRNN.

 ### Data format
 Positive and negative features should be stored in the same files and training and testing data should be separated.
 Class labels should be provided as dummy variables in separate files.